Lay's

 Although the products are consolidated under a common Lay's brand in most countries, some markets use their own names such as these.

-Lay's (/leɪz/, LAYZ) is a brand of potato chips that has a range of different flavors that are sold in North America and various other countries across the rest of the world.
-It was the surname of the founder of the company originally formed in 1938 to produce potato chips.
+Lay's (/leɪz/, LAYZ) is an American snack foods brand of potato chips and condiments that produce products in a range of different flavors that are sold in North America and various other countries across the world.
+The name derives from "Lay", the surname of the founder of the company originally formed in 1938 to produce potato chips.

 The brand is also referred to as Frito-Lay, as both Lay's and Fritos are brands sold by the Frito-Lay company.
 The company has been a wholly owned subsidiary of PepsiCo since the merger with Pepsi in 1965.
 Frito-Lay uses the brand name "Lay's" in the United States and Canada.
-While PepsiCo also uses the brand name "Lay's" outside of North America, PepsiCo also uses other brand names such as Walkers in the UK and Ireland, and Smith's in Australia.
+While PepsiCo also uses the brand name "Lay's" outside of North America, PepsiCo uses other brand names such as Walkers in the UK and Ireland, and Smith's in Australia.

+The Lay's brand also contains the sub-brand of Lay's Stax, a stackable potato chip introduced as a competitor to Pringles.